Lelekhoa1812/Golf-Scorecard-Scanner/README.md

 ## **Project Overview**
 This solution:
 1. Detects fields (e.g., PlayerName, CourseName, Score ...) using **YOLOv8** and **YOLOv11** large models.
-2. Recognizes text using **VietOCR** tailored for Vietnamese handwriting.
-Using Tesseract OCR to specialize detecting numeric values only.
+2. Recognizes text using **VietOCR** tailored for Vietnamese handwriting, with back up verification using **Qwen2.5-VL** model.
+Using PyTesseract OCR to specialize detecting numeric values only.
+3. Opt in customized **MNIST RCNN** model for handwriting numeric recognition
 3. Handles multiple layouts/templates dynamically.
 4. Extracts structured data and exports it to a JSON file.
 5. Uses **LabelMe** for annotating golf scorecard fields.
+**Optionally:**
-**Optionally:** Use Flash Vision API with provided script and instruction in this project for direct data extraction.
+- Use Flash Vision API with provided script and instruction in this project for direct data extraction.
+- Use Open AI API to extract data (this will need pricing optimization and resource management).
+Calculation to be: Cost per image = (100/1M)× price per 1M tokens.
+Since it's estimated that we are using approximately 100-200 tokens for each call individually, with cost on average of $2.5 USD per 1M tokens.
+Find more at [Open AI Integration Pricing](https://openai.com/api/pricing/).

 ---